Consensas/covid/README.md

 ### Testing

 This retrieved by scraping.
-Right now we only scrape provinces:
+Right now we only do these provinces:

 * ON
+* BC

 - `tests`: the number of tests performed / underway
 - `tests_negative`